The Corporate Communications Department of University Health System handles all media inquiries and can be reached at 210-358-2335.

-After hours and on weekends, routine patient condition reports to the news media are handled by the Emergency Department Registration Supervisor at 210-358-2132.
+After hours and on weekends, routine patient condition reports to the news media are handled by the One Call Center at 210-743-3100.

-Inquiries considered sensitive or difficult that occur after hours on weekends may be referred to the Corporate Communications staff who are on-call and available by pager at 210-203-3300.
+Inquiries considered sensitive or difficult that occur after hours on weekends will be referred to the Corporate Communications staff.
+The One Call Center maintains a home phone call roster of Corporate Communications staff on-call.
+They can also be reached by pager at 210-203-3300.

-- On-duty reporters/photographers are not permitted in University Hospital without the permission of Corporate Communications.
+- On-duty reporters/photographers in University Health System facilities must coordinate their visit in advance with a member of the Corporate Communication staff and be accompanied by an employee at all times.
 Reporters and photographers not escorted by an employee will be immediately removed from the building.

-- Videotaping and interviewing without Corporate Communications involvement is permitted outside of the hospital building.
-But the media will be asked to leave the premises if found to be interfering with patient care or routine hospital business.
+- Videotaping and interviewing without Corporate Communications involvement is permitted outside of University Health System buildings.
+But the media will be asked to leave the premises if found to be interfering with patient care or routine healthcare business.

-- Patient consent will be secured prior to any videotaping or photographing.
+- Patient consent will be secured prior to any reporting, videotaping or photographing.

-- Poor.
+- Critical.
 Vital signs are unstable and not within normal limits.
-Patient is acutely ill.
-(Indicators are questionable.)
+Patient may be unconscious.
+Indicators are unfavorable.

 University Health System will not release any information regarding a minor without a written consent of the parent or legal guardian.

 In the case of a disaster, University Health System has a responsibility to keep the public informed while maintaining the privacy rights of patients.
 Laws governing the release of patient information to the media do not change in disaster situations.
 A reporter must have the patient’s name before any individually identified information can be released to the media, and only the patient’s general condition can be released.